The OspreyCam is online!

 Nature Disclaimer: Ospreys are wild birds and anything can happen in the wild.
 You will see life and you might see death, but this is nature at its finest.

-All three eggs hatched in late May and there is one surviving chick that is being watched over by the male and female osprey.
-Make sure to tune into our live camera!
+All three eggs have hatched!
+Cross your talons for a successful season and make sure to into our live camera!
 We also document our pair’s progress on the Cowlitz PUD Osprey Cam Facebook page.

 Download our free children’s guide and activities (PDF) built around Osprey Migration and Electrical Safety.

 Osprey love to nest on high structures near good fishing grounds, therefore tall power poles can look like a great place to build a nest.
 Their nests can cause power outages and fires when sticks interfere with electrical equipment.